 And you throw an extra $50 or $100 onto the next payment.
 (Yeah, like that’s gonna make a dent in it…)

 A few months before the end date, the credit card company may send you a reminder notice.
 “Your promotional rate will be expiring soon!”

 You know there’s some big whig sitting up in a high rise somewhere, crunching all of the numbers on credit card holders who have absolutely no chance to pay off their promotional balance in time.

-They’re sitting up on the 22nd floor, looking out their plate glass window with a view of the city skyline, laughing at our poor planning and naivete.
+They’re sitting up on the 20th floor of some high rise, looking out their plate glass window with a view of the city skyline, laughing at our poor planning and naivete.

 Did we really think we’d have the promotional balance paid off within the allotted time frame?

 And then, one month before the deadline date, when you get slapped in the face with that impending deferred interest, it hits you.

 And you realize how truly brilliant you are.